Key takeaways from this article

 - Automatic ad nurturing is now available to all Terminus customers with access to Account Hub and Engage

-- Support sales with targeting ad messaging driven by funnel or opportunity stage
+- Support sales with targeted ad messaging driven by funnel or opportunity stage

 - Accelerate pipeline and conversions with ads triggered by intent and engagement signals